 Select a 50px Master Diameter of the Brush Tool and in a new layer create a second, smaller "shadow".
 You will leave this one at 100% Opacity.

-Now, this step will greatly depend the angle of the light source and your relative position, but for the sake of this tutorial, let's pretend that we are using a single defused light source, positioned directly above the object.
+Now, this step will greatly depend on the angle of the light source and your relative position to it, but for the sake of this tutorial, let's pretend that we are using a single defused light source, positioned directly above the object.
 These always create a very nice, soft shadow, and are frequently used in commercial product photography.

 In this case, the centers of both shadows will align in the middle.
 Once you have aligned them (you can select multiple layers by holding down the Ctrl key, clicking on the layers you want selected and then selecting the alignment option from a menu that looks like this: